GiovanniLibrizzi/website-portfolio/index.md

 View my portfolio for more info!
 <hr class="line">
 -->
+I'm a Cal Poly SLO graduate with a BS in Computer Science

 Try out my daily music trivia website <a href="https://guessthe.band/">Guess the Band</a>!
 A new band is chosen daily, and you're given clues to decypher who it is.